jacubero/VBF/Sphinx/source/faq.rst

 How do I get started?
 =====================

-To download VBF source code, visit the page.
-You can read the documentation on
+To download VBF source code, go to `VBF source code URL <https://github.com/jacubero/VBF/tree/master/src>`_ .
+You can read the documentation on `http://vbflibrary.tk`.

 What are VBF prerequisites?
 =============================

-The only prerequisite is to have a version of NTL library installed on the computer in which the VBF library is executed
+The only prerequisite is to have a version of NTL library installed on the computer in which the VBF library is executed.